RANDOM STUFF THAT NEEDS A PLACE TO BE

 • I did use the tube test harnesses to dial in a really nice, totally unique, Class A tube amp.
 But, I want to make it better.
 If I'm going to write a book about it, it needs to be better.

 • I was looking at building a bunch of the tube test harnesses when I remembered an old idea.
-I thought to put each test harness in a VST.
+Rather than build a bunch of identical hardware components, I thought to put each test harness in a VST.
 I understood the math now and I think it will work.

 • Hacking Amplitube / ReValver:

-• In early versions of ReValver advertised that you could edit the amp at the component level.
-I originally had thought to modify a schematic in the software, press a button, and magically be able to hear examples of these different circuits I had drawn out.
+• Early versions of ReValver advertised that you could edit the amp at the component level.
+I originally thought I could modify a schematic in the software, press a button, and magically be able to hear examples of these different circuits I had drawn out.
 Sadly, ReValver never worked as a design tool to build new amps.
-You were simply meant to accept designs that were built into the software and tweak them a very little bit.
-It was the mid-90’s and perhaps computer power just wasn’t there to deliver this kind of capability yet.
-I never gave up on that original idea.
+Not at that level.
+You were simply meant to accept designs that were built into the software and tweak them a little bit.
+It was the mid-90s and perhaps computer power just was not there to deliver this kind of capability yet.
+I never gave up on that original idea though.

 • Writing a couple of VSTs to emulate each module in an amplifier is more realistic and more in line with designing an amp from the ground up.